sy2002/QNICE-FPGA/README.md

-* The `dist_kit` folder contains important include files, that contain command shortcuts (RET, INCRB, DECRB, NOP, SYSCALL), register short names (PC, SR, SP), addresses for memory mapped I/O of peripheraldevices and commonly used constants.
+* The `dist_kit` folder contains important include files, that contain command shortcuts (RET, INCRB, DECRB, NOP, SYSCALL), register short names (PC, SR, SP), addresses for memory mapped I/O of peripheral devices and commonly used constants.

-* You can choose between two assemblers: The native QNICE assembler located in the folder `assembler` and the VASM assembler, which is a part of the VBCC toolchain.
+* You can choose between two assemblers: The native QNICE assembler located in the folder `assembler` and the VASM assembler, which is a part of the VBCC toolchain and which is located in `c/vasm` (source code) and in `c/vbcc/bin` (executable binary).

 * Native QNICE assembler: